Documentation

 Daily photos of long-term projects, workspace evolution

-Pro tip: Take a quick voice memo after photos to add context that AI can't infer (who you're with, why this matters, background story)
+Pro tip: Take a quick voice memo after photos to add context that AI cannot infer (who you are with, why this matters, background story)

 Journals & Time Tracking